gee-kay06/PERSONAL_DATA_SCIENCE_PROJECTS/Task 3/README .md

 # Details
 Build a decision tree classifier to predict whether a customer will subscribe to a Term deposit based on their demographic and behavioural data.
 ## The dataset can be found in the folder
 It is a bank marketing dataset from the UCI Machine Learning Repository.
-The data is related to a Portuguese banking institution's direct mrketing campaigns(phone calls).
+The data is related to a Portuguese banking institution's direct marketing campaigns(phone calls).
 Often, more than one contact to the same client was required, to access if the product(Bank Term Deposit) would be yes or no
 ## Variable Definitions
 1 - age (numeric)
 2 - job : type of job (categorical: "admin.","unknown","unemployed","management","housemaid","entrepreneur","student",